 Mount Pisgah - Thomas Walker Fry Church

-Located on OH 775 just north of Proctorville, OH, this church was organized by Reverend Thomas Walker Fry, the leader of the manumitted Twyman slaves from Madison County, Virginia.
-For many years, the church served the areas black population.
+Located on OH 775 about one mile north of Proctorville, OH in an area called "Red Hill," Mt.
+Pisgah Church was organized after the Civil War by Reverend Thomas Walker Fry.
+Fry was the leader of the manumitted Twyman slaves from Madison County, Virginia who settled in Burlington, Ohio.
+For years, the church served the area's black population.
 The cemetery across the road serves as the final resting place for many of the African American families who lived in this part of Ohio in the 19th and early 20th century.

 Backstory and Context

-Like many African Americans in the region, Fry likely helped escaped slaves as the Underground Railroad consisted primarily of local black citizens who took tremendous risks to aid other African Americans as they sought to escape slavery.
+Like many African Americans in the region, Fry likely helped escaped slaves as the Underground Railroad consisted primarily of local freed black citizens who took tremendous risks by continuing to live close to the Ohio River where they could aid other African Americans as they sought to escape slavery.

 Federal Census of the United States, Lawrence County, Ohio 1850, 1860, 1870